EgoAleSum/azbak.js/README.md

 ## Installation

-azbak requires Node.js version 4.0 or higher and NPM.
+azbak requires Node.js version 8.0 or higher and npm.

-You can install the package from NPM:
+You can install the package from npm:

 ````sh
 npm install --save azbak